Stepan (NYSE:SCL) Stock Holdings Trimmed by Burney Co.

 Burney Co. lowered its holdings in shares of Stepan (NYSE:SCL – Free Report) by 6.4% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 4,572 shares of the basic materials company’s stock after selling 313 shares during the period.
 Burney Co.’s holdings in Stepan were worth $437,000 as of its most recent SEC filing.

 Several other hedge funds have also recently added to or reduced their stakes in SCL.
 Morgan Stanley raised its stake in Stepan by 172.9% during the 4th quarter.
 Morgan Stanley now owns 410,365 shares of the basic materials company’s stock valued at $43,688,000 after acquiring an additional 260,016 shares in the last quarter.
-State Street Corp raised its stake in shares of Stepan by 12.8% in the 2nd quarter.
-State Street Corp now owns 1,951,932 shares of the basic materials company’s stock worth $197,828,000 after buying an additional 221,795 shares in the last quarter.
-Norges Bank bought a new stake in shares of Stepan in the 4th quarter worth $22,622,000.
-Empower Advisory Group LLC bought a new stake in shares of Stepan in the 1st quarter worth $12,646,000.
-Finally, BlackRock Inc. raised its stake in shares of Stepan by 3.1% in the 1st quarter.
-BlackRock Inc. now owns 3,733,939 shares of the basic materials company’s stock worth $368,951,000 after buying an additional 112,113 shares in the last quarter.
+State Street Corp raised its stake in Stepan by 12.8% during the 2nd quarter.
+State Street Corp now owns 1,951,932 shares of the basic materials company’s stock valued at $197,828,000 after acquiring an additional 221,795 shares in the last quarter.
+Norges Bank bought a new stake in Stepan during the 4th quarter valued at $22,622,000.
+Empower Advisory Group LLC bought a new stake in Stepan during the 1st quarter valued at $12,646,000.
+Finally, BlackRock Inc. raised its stake in Stepan by 3.1% during the 1st quarter.
+BlackRock Inc. now owns 3,733,939 shares of the basic materials company’s stock valued at $368,951,000 after acquiring an additional 112,113 shares in the last quarter.
 Institutional investors own 79.64% of the company’s stock.

 Insider Buying and Selling

-In related news, Director Randall S. Dearth sold 590 shares of the business’s stock in a transaction dated Monday, August 28th.
+In other news, Director Randall S. Dearth sold 590 shares of Stepan stock in a transaction on Monday, August 28th.
 The stock was sold at an average price of $87.19, for a total transaction of $51,442.10.
-Following the completion of the transaction, the director now owns 10,210 shares of the company’s stock, valued at approximately $890,209.90.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-6.90% of the stock is owned by insiders.
+Following the transaction, the director now owns 10,210 shares in the company, valued at $890,209.90.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Insiders own 6.90% of the company’s stock.

-Stepan (NYSE:SCL – Get Free Report) last announced its quarterly earnings results on Wednesday, October 18th.
-The basic materials company reported $0.64 earnings per share for the quarter, missing analysts’ consensus estimates of $0.76 by ($0.12).
+Stepan (NYSE:SCL – Get Free Report) last issued its earnings results on Wednesday, October 18th.
+The basic materials company reported $0.64 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.76 by ($0.12).
+The company had revenue of $562.20 million during the quarter, compared to analyst estimates of $603.73 million.
 Stepan had a return on equity of 4.75% and a net margin of 2.16%.
-The company had revenue of $562.20 million during the quarter, compared to analyst estimates of $603.73 million.
-During the same period in the prior year, the firm earned $2.01 EPS.
-Stepan’s quarterly revenue was down 21.8% on a year-over-year basis.
-As a group, sell-side analysts forecast that Stepan will post 2.26 earnings per share for the current fiscal year.
+The business’s revenue was down 21.8% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $2.01 earnings per share.
+On average, equities analysts predict that Stepan will post 2.26 EPS for the current fiscal year.

 Stepan Increases Dividend

-The business also recently declared a quarterly dividend, which will be paid on Friday, December 15th.
-Shareholders of record on Thursday, November 30th will be given a $0.375 dividend.
-The ex-dividend date of this dividend is Wednesday, November 29th.
+The business also recently announced a quarterly dividend, which will be paid on Friday, December 15th.
+Investors of record on Thursday, November 30th will be issued a $0.375 dividend.
 This represents a $1.50 dividend on an annualized basis and a dividend yield of 1.86%.
 This is a boost from Stepan’s previous quarterly dividend of $0.37.
-Stepan’s payout ratio is currently 64.32%.
+The ex-dividend date is Wednesday, November 29th.
+Stepan’s payout ratio is presently 64.32%.

 Wall Street Analysts Forecast Growth